You are here

 - Investigators added after Award activation will provide the required information via the PACR process.

 Restored PAFs will require all investigators to complete the "Sign PAF" activity.
 (See SOP 300.04 - Restored PAFs)

-How will Investigators' Answers to the "Sign PAF" Questions be Used?
+How are Investigators' Answers to the "Sign PAF" Questions Used?

-- Ensure all investigators on your project team to update their M-Inform outside interest disclosures.
+- Ensure all investigators on your project team update their M-Inform outside interest disclosures.

 - Review a webinar on this topic.

 - Details of the "Sign PAF/Sign Award Record" activity can be seen here.
 Note: The red "Warning" message at the top of the page only displays if the investigator running the activity does not have an up-to-date M-Inform disclosure on record, or is lacking an M-Inform disclosure altogether.